What is workers’ compensation insurance?

-Today in Idaho, and in most states, employers are required by state law to carry workers’ compensation insurance, be self-insured or face penalties.
-Employers pay insurance premiums to workers’ comp providers like SIF, which are used to pay for medical expenses and loss of income if a worker gets injured or becomes ill on the job.
+Today in Idaho, and in most states, employers are required by state law to carry workers’ compensation insurance, be self-insured, or face penalties.
+Employers pay insurance premiums to carriers like SIF, which are used to pay for medical expenses and loss of income if a worker gets injured or becomes ill on the job.

 By carrying workers’ comp insurance, your business is protected from medical and time-loss-related costs and lawsuits resulting from an employee’s work-related injury or illness.
 As part of your policy, we also provide loss control training to you and your employees, showing you how to prevent workplace injuries or illnesses.

 How Can I Save Money?